Microsoft and US DoD Provisional Authorization

 DISA Cloud Service Support has granted a DoD Impact Level 5 PA for Microsoft Azure Government for DoD.
 DISA has also granted Office 365 U.S. Government Defense a DoD Impact Level 5 PA.
 Impact Level 5 covers Controlled Unclassified Information (CUI) deemed by law, other government regulations, or the agency that owns the information and needs a higher level of protection than Level 4 provides.
 It also covers unclassified National Security Systems.

-DISA Cloud Service Support has granted a DoD Impact Level 4 PA for both Microsoft Azure Government and Office 365 U.S. Government Defense.
+DISA Cloud Service Support has granted a DoD Impact Level 4 PA for Microsoft Azure Government.
 This was based on a review of the their FedRAMP authorizations as well as additional security controls required by the Cloud Computing SRG.
 (FedRAMP is a US program that enables secure cloud computing for the government.)

 Impact Level 4 covers Controlled Unclassified Information—data requiring protection from unauthorized disclosure under Executive Order 13556 (November 2010) and other mission-critical data.
 It may include data designated as For Official Use Only, Law Enforcement Sensitive, or Sensitive Security Information.
 This authorization enables US federal government customers to deploy these types of highly sensitive data on in-scope Microsoft government cloud services.